 More than 1/3rd part of our day is spent in workplace and commutation.
 In the pursuit of sustenance, our connection with nature gets lost.
 We neglect our innate trait which gradually takes a toll on our overall wellness.
 Stress, anxiety and fatigue overpower us.
 A 2014 research published in the “Journal of Experimental Psychology: Applied” states that the presence of plants inside a building enhances the wellbeing of occupants by 40%.

 Nature can be nurtured indoors in many forms like building trees indoors, running flowering creepers and ivy plants down the walls, small planter boxes kept all over the office space, placing workstations beside windows overlooking a sprawling garden and most importantly providing enough allowance for daylight.

-An even more intriguing aspect of biophilic design is that simulation of natural landscapes in absence of nature in its original form has similar benefits in employee wellbeing.
+An even more intriguing aspect of biophilic architecturre is that simulation of natural landscapes in absence of nature in its original form has similar benefits in employee wellbeing.
 The simulation can be through painted landscapes or LED screens flashing sounds and beauty of nature.

 Impact of environment on your mind:

 Environmental psychology states that remaining connected with nature is an adaptive function that aids in psychological restoration.
 Research also states that post exposure to a stressor, sounds of nature can cause psychological restoration by 37%.